 Several states have existing or proposed laws that prohibit the waiver of copays or deductibles without a good faith effort to collect or a showing of financial hardship.
 However, in the states without a direct prohibition, these issues are being fought out and it is not settled what is legal and what is not in the waiver or limitation of patient responsibility in billing by out-of-network labs.
 As a result, there is the potential for inconsistent interpretation and application among the states, and there is a debate over what state law should apply.

-For additional information, please contact Jeffrey Sherrin, Kurt Bratten or Charles Dunham.
+For additional information, please contact Jeffrey Sherrin or Kurt Bratten.